A detailed overview of the most common microshading aftercare routine. Find out what you need to do to get the best microshading results

 After the procedure, you will be given strict aftercare rules to follow.
 You must take them seriously if you want perfectly microshaded eyebrows.
 The routine enables your brows to heal evenly, without too much scabbing, and prevents contamination of the treated area.

-Keep reading to find out everything about the microshading eyebrows aftercare.
+Keep reading to find out everything you need to know about the microshading aftercare routine.

 Want to find out more about microshading?
 Follow the links:

 The microshading aftercare follows the stages of the healing process.
 Here’s how you should treat your brows in the days after the procedure.

 After the treatment, the treated skin will ooze lymph.
 You need to clean it off to prevent infection and minimize scabbing.

 Gently blot the lymph off with a cotton pad dampened with sterile water, 3-4 times a day.

 You should start washing your brows once or twice a day with a mild antibacterial soap.
 Don’t rub and pat them dry very gently.